Food safety investigation: Pistachios and pistachio products recalled due to possible Salmonella contamination

 What is being done

-The CFIA's food safety investigation is ongoing.
+The CFIA is continuing its food safety investigation, which includes sampling and testing at various stages along the supply chain and working with industry to verify that recalled products have been removed from the marketplace.
+Pistachios have a long shelf life and may remain on the market for many months.
 If additional products on the Canadian market are determined to be affected, the CFIA will publish recall information on the Recalls and safety alerts website and issue food recall warnings when required.

 Related recall notifications and food recall warnings

-The list below includes all Food Recall Warnings and Notifications published by the CFIA as part of the ongoing outbreak investigation.
-For more information on the recalled products including brands, product names, UPCs, lot codes and distribution information - follow the links below or visit the Recalls and Safety Alerts website.
+For more information on the recalled products including brands, product names, UPCs, lot codes and distribution information – visit the Recalls and Safety Alerts website.

 Additional information